-At this point, not having direct deposit can leave a negative impression with your employees – it says that you aren’t keeping up with common payroll standards and expectations.
+At this point, not having direct deposit can leave a negative impression with your employees.
+It suggests that you’re not keeping up with common payroll standards and employee expectations.
 Direct deposit is simply the new normal.

 Without direct deposit, employees must wait to receive their paycheck at work, and then take it to the bank or check cashing service on their own time.
 From there, a waiting period ensues until the bank makes the funds available for their use.